ajrichards/htsint/docs/gsa-example.rst

    >>> td.run_with_multiprocessing(termDistancePath,cpus=16)

 This is the most computationally expensive step in the pipeline so for lists with more than a few thousand genes this calculation becomes difficult outside of a cluster environment.
-Using 16 cores on a single machine the previous command finished in 00:27:32 (hh:mm:ss).
+Using 8 cores on a single machine the previous command finished in XX:XX:XX (hh:mm:ss).

 Calculate gene distances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the term-term distances stored in the distance file we can map the gene-gene distances.

-   >>> from htsint import GeneDistances
-   >>> geneDistancePath = "gene-distances.csv"
+   >>> geneDistancePath = os.path.join(homeDir,"gene-distances.csv")
-   >>> gd = GeneDistances(termsPath,graphPath,termDistancePath,outFile=geneDistancePath)
+   >>> gd = GeneDistances(termsPath,termDistancePath,outFile=geneDistancePath)
    >>>  gd.run()

 Spectral Clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^